 What is NIR spectroscopy?

-Near-infrared spectroscopy is a method that uses light between visible and infrared wavelength ranges (approximately 800 - 2500 nm) and measures the absorption of light as a function of wavelength.
-The near-infrared light that interacts with the sample has specific wavelengths that are absorbed by the sample according to certain chemical bonds being present in the sample, e.g. C-H, O-H, S-H, and N-H. NIR spectroscopy is capable of examining both irregular surfaces, such as food and feed, and more carefully prepared samples, such as pharmaceuticals.
-NIR spectroscopy is a quick and low-cost method, with the capability of analyzing hundreds of samples in a day with very little running costs.
+NIR spectroscopy is suitable for examining both irregular surfaces, such as food and feed, and more carefully prepared samples, such as pharmaceuticals.
+NIRS is a quick and low-cost method, with the capability of analyzing hundreds of samples in a day with very little running costs.
 The data from a single NIR spectroscopy run can be used to predict several different results.

 How does NIR spectroscopy work?

 Near-infrared spectroscopy is based on the use of electromagnetic radiation.
-NIR uses a diffraction grating to separate light into desired wavelengths.
-This light is then directed at the sample.
-The light scattered off and blasted through the sample is collected by a special diode array detector that measures its transmittance and absorbance.
+A diffraction grating is used to separate light into desired wavelengths.
+This light is then directed at the sample, and the light scattered off and blasted through the sample is collected by a special diode array detector that measures its transmittance and absorbance.
 A reflectance spectrum is then created to present the obtained data.
 The transmitted and absorbed light depends on the composition of the sample.

 What is NIR spectroscopy used for?